SecureIdentityAlliance/osia/src/doc/functional/_3rdparty.rst

 .. py:function:: identify([inIDAttribute], [outIDAttribute])
     :noindex:

-    Identify a person based on a set of inIDAttribute Identity Attributes.
+    Identify a person based on a set of Identity Attributes (biometric data, credential, etc.)
-    Attributes can be Biometric data, Civil data or a credential.
-    Returns list of identities with attributes specified in outIDAttribute

     **Authorization**: :todo:`To be defined`